International competition calendar and qualifying time standards

 Paris 2024 Summer Olympic Games Qualifying Time Standards

-For the Paris 2024 Summer Olympic Games, an athlete must qualify by minimally meeting the “B” Olympic Consideration Time (OCT) set forth below.
+Athletes to Paris 2024 must qualify by meeting the “B” Olympic Consideration Time (OCT) set out below.

 All times must be earned in a 50-meter pool at an Olympic qualifying event.
 Times must be achieved within the qualifying period of 01 March 2023 to 23 June 2024.